Carlos Menem: Style and legacy

 In the early days, Menem sported an image similar to the old caudillos, such as Facundo Quiroga and Chacho Peñaloza.
 He groomed his sideburns in a similar style.
 His presidential inauguration was attended by several gauchos.

 Contrary to Peronist tradition, Menem did not prepare huge rallies in the Plaza de Mayo to address the people from the balcony of the Casa Rosada.
 Instead, he took full advantage of mass media, such as television.

 Menem's administration was exalted by libertarians Javier Milei and Diego Giacomini in the late 2010s, after being strongly criticized during and by Kirchnerism.
 Some liberal economists such as José Luis Espert and Alberto Benegas Lynch have also taken a critical approach towards Menem's presidency.

+President Javier Milei inaugurated the bust of Carlos Menem at the Casa Rosada in May 2024, 35 years after his victory in the 1989 elections.
+The event was attended by the Menem family (except for his former wife Zulema Yoma), former officers of the Menem administration, and Milei's own cabinet.
+The bust is modeled after Menem's 1980s appearance, with high sideburns.
+Milei praised that, unlike most Argentine politicians Menem had worked in the private sector before getting started in politics, and that he pardoned the military and guerrillas alike even if facing rejection from his own family.
+The bust is made of carrara marble and, unlike most other busts in the hall, it shows Menem with a prominent smile.

+In July 2025, the former Argentine presient was featured in the drama miniseries Menem, premiering on July 9, 2025 and distributed internationally by Amazon Prime Video.
+Within hours of its premiere, Menem ranked in the Top 10 on Amazon Prime Video regionally, setting an important precedent for Latin productions.